 Employee commuting makes up about 6% of UF’s total carbon footprint.
 For most employees at the University of Florida, driving is a necessity.
 Although we work to promote alternative transportation options whenever possible, we realize and understand that it is not realistic for everyone.
 Those employees may enroll in voluntary post-tax payroll deductions to offset their commute.
 Just one dollar per pay period – or $26 a year for 12-month employees – can completely offset the average UF commute.

 Departments and colleges have the opportunity to address environmental sustainability concerns within their offices and work spaces, through the GROW (Green Recognition for Offices & Workspaces) program.
 The mission of GROW is to support and promote offices that are taking steps toward reducing their environmental footprint.
 It covers a wide range of sustainability topics including support for alternative modes of transportation, understanding building systems and ways to conserve energy resources in the workspace.

-Events hosted on campus are great opportunity to address sustainability!
+Events hosted on campus are a great opportunity to address sustainability!
 In addition to advising on transportation and purchasing options, the Sustainable Event Certification program can help you understand and manage the energy resources and waste reduction options when hosting an event on campus.